 The combination of pollution and water scarcity poses a significant threat to Iraq’s public health, food security, and overall socio-economic development.
 The consequences of this crisis are far-reaching and affect various aspects of society and the environment.

-Having explored the issue of pollution and water shortages, let’s now turn our attention to the socio-economic and environmental impacts brought upon by the increasingly dire state of the Euphrates River.
+Having explored the issues of pollution and water shortages, let’s now turn our attention to the socio-economic and environmental impacts caused by the increasingly dire state of the Euphrates River.

 See Related: What is a Critical Habitat?
 Everything You Need to Know